 This progress, then, in the divine works, though tending ever to perfection in the very highest sense, need not be always forward and upward, according to the laws of comparative anatomy.
-It is possible, therefore, on the one hand, that the idea of the Chrysanthellum, and its congeners Scolanthus and Chirodota and the lately-discovered Edwardsia Vestita of the Menai Straits, has been developed downwards into the far lower Actinia, as well as upwards into the higher Holothurians; just as the idea of a fish was first realized in the highest type of that class, and not, as has been too hastily supposed, in the lowest; for it is now discovered that the sharks, the earliest of fish, are really higher, not lower, in the scale of creation, than those salmons and perches which we from habit consider the archetypes and lords of the finny tribes.
+It is possible, therefore, on the one hand, that the idea of the Chrysanthellum, and its congeners Scolanthus, and Synapta, and the lately-discovered Cerianthus Lloydii of the Menai Straits, (an exquisite creature, whom you may see in one of the tanks at the Zoological Gardens), has been developed downwards into the far lower Actinia, as well as upwards into the higher Holothurians; just as the idea of a fish was first realized in the highest type of that class, and not, as has been too hastily supposed, in the lowest; for it is now discovered that the sharks, the earliest of fish, are really higher, not lower, in the scale of creation, than those salmons and perches which we from habit consider the archetypes and lords of the finny tribes.
 And it is equally possible that all our dream (though right in many another case, as in that of the shark just quoted) is here altogether wrong, and that these Chrysanthella are merely meant to fill up, for the sake of logical perfection, the space between the rooted Polypes and the free Echinoderms.
-Be this as it may, there is another, and more human, source of interest about this quaint animal who is wriggling himself clean in the glass jar of salt water; for he is one of the many curiosities which has been added to our fauna by that humble hero Mr. Charles Peach, the self-taught naturalist, of whom, as we walk on toward the rocks, something should be said, or rather read; for Mr. Chambers, in an often-quoted passage from his Edinburgh Journal, which we must have the pleasure of quoting once again, has told the story better than we can tell it:-
+Be this as it may, there is another, and more human, source of interest about this quaint animal who is wriggling himself clean in the glass jar of salt water; for he is one of the many curiosities which have been added to our fauna by that humble hero Mr. Charles Peach, the self-taught naturalist, of whom, as we walk on toward the rocks, something should be said, or rather read; for Mr. Chambers, in an often-quoted passage from his Edinburgh Journal, which I must have the pleasure of quoting once again, has told the story better than we can tell it :---